nvpro-samples/nvpro_core/nvvk/README.md

 prior createShaderModule.

 m_filetype is crucial for this.
 You can pass raw spir-v files or GLSL.
-If GLSL is used either the backdoor m_useNVextension must be used, or preferrable shaderc (which must be added via _add_package_ShaderC() in CMake of the project)
+If GLSL is used, shaderc must be used as well (which must be added via _add_package_ShaderC() in CMake of the project)

 Example: